write-you-a-scheme-v2/scheme/docs/08_stdlib.md

 #### Conclusion
 The standard library is the third and final place we define capability in our Scheme, after special forms and the primitive environment.
 The idea behind the standard library is that we have a relatively easy to write collection of utility and helper functions needed to get things done.
+If you look into the library, functions like `reduce`, `fold` and the `cadr` family are pretty useful.

 However the `e -> a` functionality of `ReaderT` monadic action limits our approach.
-We cannot evaluation the file containing the library and get the modified environment back again.
+We cannot evaluate the file containing the library and get the modified environment back again.
 This somewhat complicates things, and requires us to take our approach via syntax manipulation.
 Although its not ideal, its also not very complex and lets us keep the simplistic lexical scoping via reader monad function `local` we established earlier.
 Alternatively, we can approach evaluation with `StateT` to run the monad, and get a modified `state`.